 The Projector View provides a centralized large-format reference for your crowd to follow along in addition to using their mobile devices.
 It is meant to be shown using a projector or on a display device like an HD television.

-The Projector View is designed to run at 1920x1080 which is the standard HDTV resolution, but other resolutions are supported from 640x480 all the way to 4K.
+The Projector View is designed to run at 1920x1080, which is the standard HDTV resolution, but other resolutions are supported such as 640x480 and all the way to 4K.

 Connecting The Projector View to a Projector or HDTV

 To connect the Projector View to a projector or HDTV, you must open the Crowdpurr Experience Dashboard on a web browser (Google Chrome recommended) running on either a laptop or desktop computer that has a "Video Output" port.
 The Video Output port is usually an HDMI, DVI, or VGA connector that can be connected to one of your projector or HDTV's "Video Input" ports.

 Most modern laptops will have an HDMI Video Output port on the side that can be used to extend the "desktop" of your laptop to either an external monitor, projector, or HDTV.